17. Example [nuxt-20]: Porting the [vuejs-22] example

 console.log('[index beforeMount, showErrorLoading=true]')

-// propagate the error to the main component [default]
+// the error is traced back to the main component [default]

 this.$emit('error', new Error(this.errorLoadingMessage))